engine99/rebel-challenge-roster/README.md

 partialFilterExpression: { $type: "string" } }.
 Create another index on payout:
 { payout:-1 }

-In react-client, run 'npm build'

 In root directory, run 'npm start'

 To debug react-client, in react-client, run npm run dev.
-Start on port 3001
+Start on port 3001.

+In react-client, run 'npm build'.
+Have next to package.json a .env file defining PUBLIC_URL